Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 He called for "an immediate ban on the import of all Russian raw materials, without exception, not only for gas, petroleum, coal, or metals."

-Melnyk said he hopes that as the Russian invasion rumbles on, the German government will provide additional defensive weapons so Ukraine can defend itself.
+Melnyk said he hopes that as the Russian invasion rumbles on, the German government will provide additional defensive weapons so Ukraine can protect itself.

 ar/wmr (dpa, epd, Reuters)